-The Drupal Console is a suite of tools run from a command line interface (CLI) to generate boilerplate code and interact with a Drupal 8 installation.
+The Drupal Console is a suite of tools run from a command line interface (CLI) to generate boilerplate code and interact with a Drupal 8 or Drupal 9 installation.
 It's an essential tool for anyone writing code for Drupal.

 Installing Drupal Console